oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Document References
 <document-references-for-informational-advisory-and-security-incident-response>
-It MUST be tested that at least one item in `$.document.references` exists that has links to an `external` source.
+It SHALL be tested that at least one item in `$.document.references` exists that has links to an `external` source.

 The relevant values for `$.document.category` are: